WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 the exchange over a network it SHOULD require TLS ({{!RFC8446}}) or a successor transport layer, and MUST NOT accept exchanges transferred over plain HTTP without TLS.

+## Watermarking {#priv-watermarking}

+When a client requests a signed exchange from a publisher, the publisher could embed some information identifying that client into the exchange they return.
+This would allow the publisher to track who is using packages downloaded by what other users, although it wouldn't allow them to track the intermediate hops if user A shared the exchange to user B who then shares it to user C.

+A transparency log, as envisioned by {{uc-transparency}}, could be used to detect that a publisher is watermarking their signed exchanges, and if the transparency log includes the actual exchanges, could be used to confuse the publisher's tracking.

 # IANA considerations